“What length ramp should I order for X stairs?”

 Estimating by stairs can be tricky but knowing your rise is a key part to ramp safety.
 Measuring each step and adding them together is one way to get a more accurate rise.
 Or if you are able to measure straight down from the landing level as if there are no stairs.

-Semi-Permanent and Temporary, Deployable Ramp Installations for 3 Steps
+Modular, Semi-Permanent Ramp Installations for 3 Steps

 For a Semi-permanent or occasionally deployable ramp installation, we recommend purchasing a modular, aluminum ramp system for safe, affordable wheelchair access.
 Folding portable ramps are excellent tools when you’re traveling and anticipate the need to bridge a step or two.
 For example, perhaps you’re visiting a family member’s home with one step to the front porch.
 A folding ramp can be lifted into an SUV and installed in seconds to allow a loved one in a wheelchair to easily enter the home.